 Offshore Asset Protection Trusts which are properly formed in the right foreign jurisdiction offer superior asset protection and privacy.
 Placing your assets in a foreign jurisdiction offers an important additional layer of security, as they are out of reach of local creditors and court orders.

 There are certain foreign jurisdictions which are especially conducive for establishing Offshore trusts due to the laws and regulations which govern such entities.
 One such jurisdiction is the Cook Islands.

 Cook Islands’ APTs are protected by layers of legal safeguards and offer the utmost confidentiality.
 There is extensive case law which demonstrates the effectiveness of Cook Islands Trusts as a legal means for asset protection.

 They have consistently proved to be impervious to all kinds of lawsuits and court judgments.
 Furthermore, owning such a trust can discourage any sensible lawyer from even opening a case against you in the first place.
 Other well-known and effective jurisdictions include Nevis and Belize.

-In the US, there are now a few states in which one can establish a Domestic Asset Protection Trust (DAPT) which offers reasonably good protection for your assets.
+In the US, there are now a few states where one can establish a Domestic Asset Protection Trust (DAPT) which offers reasonably good protection for your assets.

-The benefit is that Domestic Asset Protection Trusts can be formed quickly and easily, are generally more affordable than Offshore structures, however, the downside is that your assets are still held within your own legal jurisdiction which makes your records more liable to be open to public scrutiny, and makes them much less resistant to legal claims and court orders.
+The benefit is that Domestic Asset Protection Trusts can be formed quickly and easily, are generally more affordable than foreign trust structures, however, the downside is that your assets are still held within your own legal jurisdiction which makes your records more liable to be open to public scrutiny, and makes them much less resistant to legal claims and court orders.

 Asset Protection Trusts are not the only way to legally hide and protect your assets.
 There are numerous other options, including: